AmerGastroAssn/my-ibd-life-cms/README.md

     npm install

+---

-Create environment files:
+#### Add environment files:

-`/src/environments/environment.prod.ts`

-and

-`/src/environments/environment.ts`

-By running:
+From the root of the project to create :

     mkdir src/environments && touch src/environments/environment.prod.ts && touch src/environments/environment.ts

+*FYI: The above command creates files in:*

+`/src/environments/environment.prod.ts`  and  `/src/environments/environment.ts`

+---
 Add your firebase web-app variables to those files:

 It should be something like this (with your own values):